-coffee-guzzling journalist turned novelist and occasional poet, Mark
+coffee-guzzling journalist turned novelist, Mark

 One might say the staple diet of Mark's writing life is the journalism; well it's how he earns his keep, after all.
 As a workaday hack, he's largely written for B2B trade journals, but in an 'extra curricular' capacity he writes about matters a little closer to his heart, whether that's the worlds of literature, culture, politics and current affairs, or just local matters that catch his eye.